Bounce Shoreditch | Ping Pong Bar

 The aforementioned pizza oven is flash-cooking numbers like their Posh Hawaiian (caramelised pineapple, smoked ham hock) and one with fior di latte mozzarella, Sicilian anchovies and capers.
 Beyond that there are mini Yorkshires, lobster tacos, and brownie balls for pudding…

-…Oh, and just to add a few cherries on top, they’ve covered the walls in ultraviolet graffiti in order to host wildly luminous parties from time to time, they hold a bottomless brunch every Sunday, and they hold regular DJ-led club nights each Saturday.
+…Oh, and just to add a few cherries on top, they’ve covered the walls of Bounce Shoreditch in ultraviolet graffiti in order to host wildly luminous parties, they hold a bottomless brunch every Sunday, and they hold regular DJ-led club nights each Saturday.

 Which all sounds quite smashing.

-NOTE: Bounce Shoreditch is open till late from 4pm Mon & Tues, 12pm Wed-Sat and 1pm Sun.
+NOTE: Bounce Shoreditch is open till late from 4pm Mon-Thurs, 12pm Fri-Sat and 1pm Sun.
 To reserve a table for ping pong, or at the restaurant (or both), please call 020 3657 6525 or visit Bounce online HERE.

 Like quirky, alternative drinking experiences?
 Check out our guide to London’s best activity bars